Consort Rong (Qianlong): Qianlong era

 Lady Hezhuo entered the Forbidden City on 20 March 1760, when she was twenty-six years old, and the Qianlong emperor was twenty-three years older than her.
 She had been selected to enter the imperial palace after her older brother Turdu was honoured by the emperor with a title of his part in quelling a rebellion in his native region of Xinjiang.
 In 1761, she was given the title of "Noble Lady He" (和貴人), and the emperor sent a maid of honour as a wife to her older brother.

 In May or June 1762, Lady Hezhuo was promoted to "Concubine Rong" (容嬪).
 In the same year, her brother was made duke of Fuguo in reward for his assistance against the rebels in southern Xinjiang.
 She accompanied the court when it debouched for Rehe and Mulan Hunting grounds.
 In 1765, she and her brother were invited to join the emperor's fourth inspection trip to southern China.

 In November or December 1768, Lady Hezhuo was promoted to "Consort Rong" (容妃).
 The emperor had ordered a special hat of velvet for her because there was a shortage of Manchu court headwear.
 The emperor had arranged for her a Uyghur chef, and a Muslim palace with engravings of texts from the Quran, called Fangwai Guan.
 The emperor even built a mosque for her at the Summer Palace near Beijing.
 In 1771, she joined the eastern tour to Tiashan and Qufu.

 Lady Hezhuo found such a great favour with the emperor, that in 1774, he celebrated her fortieth birthday four months ahead of time.
 During the autumn hunting festival that year, she was placed in second position among the imperial consorts who joined the tour.
 She enjoyed a high prestige in the imperial palace, a prominent seat reserved for her in banquets.
 At an early 1779 banquet at the Old Summer Palace, she took head of the western table.
 By the end of the year, she had advanced to second position at eastern table.
 In 1784, the emperor celebrated her fiftieth birthday.

+Death and burial

 Lady Hezhuo died on 24 May 1788.
+On 25 May, Grand Secretary Heshen conveyed an imperial edict ordering that her belongings be distributed.
+On 26 May, the emperor inspected her possessions.
+Some items were kept for future use, while others—including jewelry, robes, and silverware—were given to the emperor’s Princess Hexiao (engaged to Heshen's son) and Princess Hejing.
+Certain items were placed in her coffin and on her altar for mourning.
+Her sisters, other consorts and her household staff also received portions of her possessions.
 Her coffin was moved from West Garden to Jing'an zuang, and she was interred in October in the Yu Mausoleum of the Eastern Qing tombs.
 Her tomb was opened and put in order in October 1979, and in 1983 it was opened for public.
 Her coffin bears an inscription from the Quran written in Arabic.